 Ridership Is Not Transit’s Only Measure of Success

-If public transit were the only goal of transit, it would look very different.
+If ridership were the only goal of transit, it would look very different.
 For example, it wouldn’t serve many parts of the city, because high ridership is just geometrically impossible in those places, for reasons we explain here.
 For example, it would delete a service that almost nobody is using, and it wouldn’t waste five seconds on people’s complaints that they really need or deserve that service.

 The 2020 Covid-19 epidemic proved this point.
 Instead of shutting down and laying off most staff, as a profit-making business would logically do, most big city agencies did their best to run service, not just to keep their staff employed but also to enable those “essential service” workers to get around, so that the city could keep functioning.
 To do this, and to encourage social distance, they ran intentionally “empty” buses and discouraged people from riding them.
 In this, transit revealed itself to be the opposite of a business.
 It’s a utility, an essential element of the functioning of a city.